arianagutierrez/Books-Tracker/README.md

 # Books Tracker

-[Books Tracker]() project is a web application designed to enable users to create a personalized books list.
+[Books Tracker]() project is a web app designed to enable users to create a personalized books list.
 Build with HTML, Sass, Javascript and Firebase (authentication and realtime database).

 ## Key Features
 - User Authentication: Securely sign in with your Google account to access personalized book lists and reading progress.